zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, msg: :zeek:type:`string`, line: :zeek:type:`string`)

    Generated when tracking of Telnet/Rlogin authentication failed.
-As Bro's *login* analyzer uses a number of heuristics to extract authentication information, it may become confused.
+As Zeek's *login* analyzer uses a number of heuristics to extract authentication information, it may become confused.
 If it can no longer correctly track the authentication dialog, it raises this event.